 Roosevelt University publishes a security report annually to inform its community of security policy and procedures and crime statistics, in compliance with the "Student-Right-To-Know and Campus Security Act of 1990".
-The report is accessible at the Roosevelt website, www.roosevelt.edu/security.
+The report is accessible on the Roosevelt campus safety page.

 Roosevelt University has 17 uniformed officers and four Campus Safety supervisors.
 Campus Safety personnel do not have law enforcement authority and do not carry firearms.
 They have completed the security training required by the Illinois Private Security Act of 1983.
 For law enforcement actions at all locations, the University relies upon the local police.
 The University has excellent working relationships with the Chicago and Schaumburg Police Departments.
 University policy requires that all crimes be reported to the local police.